 - Lunch: 2c chopped spinach, 1c broccoli, 1c Brussels sprouts, 75 grams (half) of avocado (about 25 grams of protein)

 - Dinner: 1c asparagus, 30 grams dried figs, 1 artichoke (9.4 grams of protein)

 Total protein count ~47.9 grams

-Instead of limiting your diet to just fruits and vegetables, you might consider occasionally adding in some high quality protein sources like beans, nuts, or seeds into your diet, even if you do mostly eat protein rich vegetables and fruits every day.
+Instead of limiting your diet to just fruits and vegetables, you might consider occasionally adding in some high-quality protein sources like beans, nuts, or seeds into your diet, even if you do mostly eat protein-rich vegetables and fruits every day.
 If you do not include beans, nuts, or seeds into your diet, you may eventually suffer from protein deficiency symptoms which are all unnecessary and completely avoidable.
-All in all, strike a balance with your diet, get good variety, and include at least one high quality protein in your diet.
+All in all, strike a balance with your diet, get a good variety, and include at least one high-quality protein in your diet.

 Image source: Sakurai Midori / Wikimedia Commons

 Help keep One Green Planet free and independent!
 Together we can ensure our platform remains a hub for empowering ideas committed to fighting for a sustainable, healthy, and compassionate world.
 Please support us in keeping our mission strong.